The Cloudy Future of the Truck Speed Limiter Rule

 Speed limiters would also help solve the problem of trucks traveling at faster speeds than their tires are made to handle.
 Habitually driving faster than a tire's rated speed can cause excessive heat that can lead to blowouts.
 While most truck tires are built for a maximum sustained speed of 75 mph, 14 states have higher speed limits than that and more may follow.
 The rule has been backed by the American Trucking Associations, which is the largest group of trucking companies in the country.
 However, independent truckers argue that the rule could contribute to more crashes by ignoring basic mechanics of speed and traffic flow.
 The new president has mentioned that he wants to do away with unnecessary regulations that obstruct economic growth, and has even proposed that federal agencies do away with two regulations for every new one they approve.

 If you have any questions about this topic or believe that a negligent truck driver is responsible for your injuries, the attorneys at Stabinski Lawcan help.
-For 45 years, we have been the trusted advocates for countless personal injury victims and their families throughout South Florida.
+For 45 years, we have been the trusted advocates for countless personal injury victims and their families throughout Florida.
 We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
 Contact us today by calling 305-643-3100 or filling out a free case evaluation form to find out how we can help you.